aryaxt/OCMapper/README.md

-Object-Mapper-Objective-C
+OC Mapper for Objective C
 =========================

-Object Mapper is an NSDictionary to NSObject Mapper.
+OCMapper is an NSDictionary to NSObject convertor.

-Mapping can either be done automatically or you can configure how properties and classes should be mapped.
+Features:
+- SUpports Arrays
+- Supports Tree Structures
+- Supports Complex Objects
+- Auto detects key/values based on NSDictionary key
+- Fully Configurable
+- Does not require subclassing or adding any extra code to your model
+- Convert Date values to NSDate
+- Takes default dateformatter and uses it for all NSDate properties
+- NSDateFormatter can be configured based on specific class & properties